A Simple, Yummy Biscuits and Gravy Recipe

 - 1/2 pound pork sausage

-- Once the skillet is hot, I take the slices of bacon and lay them in the pan and cook them until they are to your preferred doneness.
-Make sure not to burn the bacon, After removing the bacon, add 1/2 pound of ground pork sausage.
-At this point, I place the biscuits in the oven.
+- Once the skillet is hot, cook the bacon to your preferred doneness, making sure not to burn it.
+After removing the bacon from the pan, add 1/2 pound of ground pork sausage.
+At this point, place the biscuits in the oven.
 With a spatula, cut the mound of sausage up into uniform chunks and cook them, turning often until done and all pieces have no pink in them.

 - Reduce the heat and remove the sausage from the pan.
 Add the flour to the hot grease, sprinkling slowly, one tablespoon at a time.
 Add a pinch or two of salt and pepper.
 Cook the flour till it browns and bubbles (a couple of minutes).
 If your flour doesn't brown properly, your gravy will taste like pork-flavored paste.
 Once the flour is cooked, add the milk slowly.
 Increase the heat to medium-high and whisk or stir the gravy constantly.
 Once the gravy comes to a slow, bubbling boil, look for it to thicken.
 By now the biscuits should be ready.
 Once the gravy is thickening, reduce the heat, crumble the sausage into the gravy, and pour it over the biscuits.
 Serve the bacon on the side.